Cybernetic1/reinforcement-learning-experiments/README.md

 Convergence can be observed early on (1000-2000), but afterwards performance remains unstable though above average.
 This behavior is observed in both the "plain" and "symmetric" version, indicating that it might be a problem in the policy gradient approach as applied to this game.

-To plot graphs like the above:
+To plot graphs like the above: （This can be run during training!)

 	python plot.py

-The program will list a choice of all data files in the directory.
+The program will list a choice of all data files in the directory。

 ## Code comments